-This definition is necessary because several risk-assessment and ADMT requirements apply when a business uses ADMT for certain types of profiling (e.g., public profiling).
-It is necessary to clarify what types of profiling are in scope of these requirements.
-It is also necessary because the CCPA directs the Agency to further define the statutory definition of profiling.
-To implement the CCPA's statutory requirement that the Agency further define "profiling," the proposed regulation further defines "profiling" to include analyzing or predicting aspects concerning a natural person's intelligence, ability, aptitude, and predispositions, and make explicit that health includes mental health.
+&lt;sup>70 See, e.g., FTC v.
+Rite Aid Corp., No. 2:23-cv-6023, Exhibit A: Proposed Stipulated Order for Permanent Injunction and Other Relief (Dec.
+19, 2023), proposed regulation further defines "profiling" to include analyzing or predicting aspects concerning a natural person's intelligence, ability, aptitude, and predispositions, and make explicit that health includes mental health.
 These additions are consistent with how the CCPA addresses the creation of profiles of consumers reflecting these aspects in the definition of "personal information."
 (See Civ.
 Code § 1798.140, subd. (v)(1)(K).)
 Lastly, the definition of profiling includes both the statutory and regulatory provisions to make the proposed regulations more readable, and thus, easier for consumers and businesses to understand.